 Google is required to collect tax info from creators in the YouTube Partner Program (YPP).
 If any tax deductions apply, Google will withhold taxes on YouTube earnings from viewers in the U.S. This article is specific to affiliate creators in a multi-channel network (MCN).
-Learn more about tax withholding on YouTube here, and visit our comprehensive FAQ article: Submitting your U.S. tax info to Google
+Learn more about tax withholding on YouTube here, and visit our comprehensive FAQ article: Submitting your U.S. tax info to Google.

 Information for affiliates

 Part of a multi-channel network (MCN)?
-Then you need to provide U.S. tax info in the AdSense account linked to your channel.
+Then you need to provide U.S. tax info in the AdSense for YouTube account linked to your channel.
 This information is used to determine withholding taxes, if any apply.
-To ensure that withholding taxes are calculated properly, your AdSense account should be in your legal name or the legal name of your business.
+To ensure that withholding taxes are calculated properly, your AdSense for YouTube account should be in your legal name or the legal name of your business.
 Also, the address information on file should match your permanent residence for tax and legal purposes.

 Your channel’s revenue will continue being paid out to your MCN partner.
 If any withholding taxes apply, these will be withheld from the payment made to your MCN for your channel’s revenue.